SD2E/pipelinejobs-manager/README.rst

 Sending State via URL Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The ``uuid``, and ``event``, ``token`` fields can be sent as URL parameters in an HTTP POST.
+An extra ``note`` can be sent, which will be used to populate the event's ``data`` key if no other valid JSON is posted with the request.
-The ``token``, ``uuid``, and ``name`` fields can be sent as URL parameters of an HTTP POST, so long as the body of the POST is valid JSON.
-In this case, the JSON will be treated as ``data`` and attached to the job's history.
-The example from above could be replicated with URL parameters like so:
+Otherwise, the contents of the POST body will be parsed as JSON and processed as the event's ``data`` key.
+The example from above could be replicated using only URL parameters like so:

 .. code-block:: shell

     curl -XPOST --data '{"arbitrary": "key value data"}' \
         https://<tenantUrl>/actors/v2/<actorId>/messages?uuid=1073f4ff-c2b9-5190-bd9a-e6a406d9796a&\
-        name=finish&token=0dc73dc3ff39b49a
+        event=finish&token=0dc73dc3ff39b49a

 Managing PipelineJobs
 ---------------------

-Jobs can also be managed using posted JSON documents.
-At present, **delete** is the only action supported.
+Jobs can be managed via formatted JSON documents.
+Presently, **delete** is the only action supported.
 To delete a ``PipelineJob``, a message in the ``PipelineJobDeleteAction`` is POSTED to a ``PipelineJobManager`` actor.
 Here is an example that deletes job ``10715620-ae90-5b92-bf4e-fbd491c21e03``